hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 You can use a `dict` to maintain the mapping and use `for` loop to process every part of the paragraph.

 **TIP**: You can not build a complete converter, but you can still try and build part of it.

+### Distances among cities

+1. Calculate the "straight line" distance on earth surface from several source cities to Hong Kong.
+The source cities: New York, Vancouver, Stockholm, Buenos Aires, Perth.
+For each source city, print one line containing the name of the city and distance.
+2. You can find "Great-circle distance" formula [here](https://en.wikipedia.org/wiki/Great-circle_distance).
+3. Use list and for loop to handle multiple cities.
+4. Use function to increase the reusability.
+5. Modules you need: [math](https://docs.python.org/3/library/math.html), you may need to use trigonometric functions.

+**NOTE:** Our objective of the whole course is to get you onboard a new tool -- Python.
+You should use the tool but not be constrained by this tool.
+When you get stuck with a challenge, try to use your way, combining non-Python methods, to solve it and then interate for better solution.
+For example, one key question for this exercise is to get the geolocations of the cities in terms of longitudes and latitudes.
+Only with those coordinates, you can fit them into the great-circle distance formula.
+You can do this by searching Google, Google Map or Widipedia as a start.
+After you have a basic version, try to think of automatic ways, in case there are a large number of interested cities in our real challenge, which makes the manual searching method infeasible.

+#### Extended exercise of geo distance

+There is a package called `geopy`.
+It can automatically search the geo-locations in terms of longitude and latitude based on the location names.
+Further more, it can directly compute the distance between two geolocations, without requiring to write the formula all by one's own.

 ## References